pllab/cs162-tutorials/2-algebraic-datatypes.md

 ## Assignment: Expression Simplification

 Open the `calculator` project locally, and the `Expr.scala` file in the `src/main/scala` directory.
-Fill in the `simplifyExpr` function for the above `Expr` trait and its case classes.
+Fill in the `simplifyExpr` method for the above `Expr` trait and its case classes.
 The `simplifyExpr` function works by recognizing some familiar patterns and reducing them to simpler ones.

 You will need to take care of these three cases, and more, as listed below:
 1. (1 point) the expression `-(-n)` should become `n`, regardless of what type of expression `n` is